 Read the original story in Nepali at Khasokhas Weekly

-Translation and additional reporting by Anuz Thapa
+Translated and condensed by Anuz Thapa

 Members of the city’s Nepalese community are supporting Brooklyn Borough President Eric Adams to be the city’s next mayor.
 Adams is seeking the Democratic nomination for the 2021 Mayoral race.

 The endorsement took place at a fundraising event in Woodside, Queens on July 9, held at community activist Anand Bista’s residence, as limited people are allowed to gather in the city due to the ongoing coronavirus pandemic.